-If a tooth drops and does not replace it, bone tissue on this territory begins to absorb over time as it is no longer under pressure and has nothing to hold.
-This absorption begins every time, and bone loss is determined only by time.
-The later you replenish your teeth, the greater the chance of an osteoporosis.
+If a tooth drops and does not get replaced, the bone tissue on that territory begins to absorb over time as it’s no longer under pressure and has nothing to hold.
+This absorption happens every time, but level of bone loss is determined only by time.
+The later you replenish your teeth, the greater the chance will be for an osteoporosis.

-The bone loss affects its environment, as well.
-Due to bone thinning, adjacent teeth may loose, move, or even shape the face (due to the jaw change).
+Bone loss affects the environment of the missing tooth too.
+Due to bone thinning, adjacent teeth may loose, move, or even shape the visual appearance of the person (due to jaw bone mass change).

 Steps of bone grafting